close

 Why is it significant?

 Data Subject Requests (DSRs) are only one aspect of the GDPR.
-The regulations and fines are not confined to whether the information is requested by the data subject.
-Keeping a RoPA is about GDPR compliance over all in order to avoid fines, even if it is not associated with a request from a subject.
-It is still important to protect the data so it is not breached in other capacities due to carelessness.
+The regulations and fines are not confined to whether information is requested by a data subject.
+Keeping a RoPA is about demonstrating GDPR compliance overall.
+Non-compliance can result in fines of up to €10 million or 2% of annual global turnover under Article 83(4)(a), even absent a data breach or subject request.

 Resources